richburroughs/dojo201904/dojo.md

 ![inline](images/spinnaker-gremlin.png)

-^Run experiments in CI/CD pipeline
+Run experiments in CI/CD pipeline
-^We still do Game Days
+We still do Game Days
-^Chaos tools need an API or some other way to kick them off
+Chaos tools need an API or some other way to kick them off

 ---